slackapi/bolt-js/docs/_deployments/heroku.md

 This guide will walk you through preparing and deploying a Slack app using [Bolt for JavaScript](/bolt-js) and the [Heroku platform](https://heroku.com/).
 Along the way, we’ll download a Bolt Slack app, prepare it for Heroku, and deploy it.
 </div>

+When you’re finished, you’ll have this ⚡️[Getting Started with Heroku app](https://github.com/slackapi/bolt-js-getting-started-with-heroku-app) to run, modify, and make your own.

 ---

 ### Get a Bolt Slack app